IPASTAT.CONF(5) IPASTAT.CONF(5)

 Using rules patterns is an effective method for sharing common settings

 for rules.
-As it was said above, the global section allows to specify
+The global section allows to specify some common settings

-some common settings for any rules.
-Rules patterns allow to specify
+for any rules.
+Rules patterns allow to specify common settings for

 If some static or dynamic rule does not have some parameter or section,